umccr/GHIF-QC/README.md

 | UMI | Are Unique Molecular Identifiers used to collapse reads? | Boolean | FALSE |
 | OLP | Are paired-end read overlaps included in counts? | Boolean | FALSE |

-*Samtools stats also allows a -t, --target-regions FILE to be specified.
+Samtools stats also allows a -t, --target-regions FILE to be specified.
 Do stats in these regions only.
-Tab-delimited file chr,from,to, 1-based, inclusive.*

-*And percentage of target genome with coverage > VAL - percentage of target bases with a coverage larger than VAL.
+Tab-delimited file chr,from,to, 1-based, inclusive.
+Additionally, percentage of target genome with coverage > VAL - percentage of target bases with a coverage larger than VAL.
 By default, VAL is 0, but a custom value can be supplied by the user with -g option.*

 ### Average coverage (example implementation: Mean autosome coverage)